anushkag123/ai-screen-agent/sp25-full-stack-ai/README.md

-# AI Screen Assistant Workshop
+# AI Screen Assistant

-This project is a workshop app that turns a desktop overlay into a simple AI assistant.
+This project is an app that turns a desktop overlay into a simple AI assistant.
 It can:

 - capture your screen
 - answer questions about what is visible